 It should be evident that there are several computational routes to obtain the equivalent height, which is then substituted into Equation (8) to obtain the settlement.
 Let us consider these options:

-• We could determine values for A (it is simply a function of Poisson’s Ratio \nu ), obtain \omega using the table above and then compute the equivalent height using the width of the foundation b .
-Values for both A and \beta are shown in graphical form as a check for computations.
+We could determine values for (it is simply a function of Poisson’s Ratio ), obtain using the table above and then compute the equivalent height using the width of the foundation .
+Values for both and are shown in graphical form as a check for computations.

 Parameters for Tsytovich Equivalent Thickness Method as a function of Poisson’s Ratio.
 The red line is the parameter “A” and the green line is the parameter “β”.